swabhs/open-sesame/README.md

 ## Data Preprocessing

 This codebase only handles data in the XML format specified under FrameNet.
-The default version used in FrameNet 1.5, but the codebase is compatible with versions 1.6 and 1.7.
+The default version is FrameNet 1.7, but the codebase is backward compatible with versions 1.6 and 1.5.

 As a first step the data is preprocessed for ease of readability.